slbailey/Retrovue/docs/domain/Importer.md

 Importer defines the conceptual domain for content discovery and ingestion from external media systems.
 Importers bridge the gap between external content sources (Plex, filesystem, etc.) and RetroVue's internal content management system by implementing standardized discovery, validation, and ingestion operations.

 Importers are **modular and extensible** - they can be developed by third parties without modifying core RetroVue code.
-The [Registry](Registry.md) domain manages importer discovery, registration, and lifecycle.
+Importers are discovered at runtime through a registry — a runtime collection of available importer implementations.
+The registry is responsible for mapping stable type identifiers (like plex, filesystem) to importer classes.

 ### Importer vs Source

 An **Importer** is code.
 A **Source** is a configured instance of that Importer type (with credentials, base URLs, etc.) stored in the database and referenced by `source_id`.
-Operators interact with Sources through `retrovue source ....` Importers are never configured directly; they are discovered at runtime by the Registry.
+Operators interact with Sources through `retrovue source ....` Importers are never configured directly; they are discovered at runtime through the registry.

 ## Core model / scope